 APEC ministers endorsed the principal documents of the APEC Privacy Pathfinder in November 2011 in Honolulu, Hawaii.
 APEC Leaders also committed to implementing the CBPR System “to reduce barriers to information flows, enhance consumer privacy, and promote interoperability across regional data privacy regimes.”

 APEC Cross-Border Privacy Rules (CBPR) System

 In November 2011, the APEC Leaders issued a directive to implement the APEC Cross Border Privacy Rules (CBPR) system.
 The CBPR system balances the flow of information and data across borders while at the same time providing effective protection for personal information, essential to trust and confidence in the online marketplace.
 The system is one by which the privacy policies and practices of companies operating in the APEC region are assessed and certified by a third-party verifier (known as an accountability agent) and follows a set of commonly agreed upon rules, based on the APEC Privacy Framework.
 By applying this commonly agreed-upon baseline set of rules, the CBPR system bridges across domestic differences that may exist among domestic privacy approaches.
-Currently, eight APEC member economies—Australia, Canada, Japan, Republic of Korea, Mexico, Singapore, Chinese Taipei and the United States—have aligned their privacy laws with the APEC Privacy Framework.
+Currently, nine APEC member economies—Australia, Canada, Japan, Republic of Korea, Mexico, the Philippines, Singapore, Chinese Taipei and the United States—have aligned their privacy laws with the APEC Privacy Framework.

 APEC Privacy Recognition for Processors (PRP) System